 Analyzing Primary Sources Like a Historian

-Primary sources—letters, treaties, and old speeches—are the "gold standard" of research, but they can be a nightmare to parse.
-18th-century political pamphlets weren't exactly written with modern attention spans in mind.
-AI tools can now do the heavy lifting by transcribing messy scripts or summarizing dense jargon into plain English.
+Primary sources like letters, treaties, and old speeches are essential for research, but they are often difficult to parse.
+18th-century political pamphlets were not written with modern attention spans in mind.
+AI tools can now process these materials by transcribing messy scripts or summarizing dense jargon into plain English.

 But don't stop at summaries.
 Use AI to detect bias and perspective.
 Ask the tool to compare two different accounts of the same battle to see how the authors' backgrounds colored their version of the truth.
 As historian Benjamin Breen notes in his AI for Historical Research Case Studies, customized AI can help organize massive amounts of archival data, making you much more efficient than a student relying on a highlighter and a prayer.